seanwilliamcarroll/groupmebot/README.md

 Ideas:
 -- Run as Django app, so can be run with Heroku?
+-- -- First, create Django app that can send messages -- -- Then, integrate with Heroku
 -- Add ability to repeat last message
 -- Add ability to call someone out for liking their own message -- Add ability to fetch stock information (yahoo.financials.com?)